1. Know + Respect the Learner

 A struggling student.
 A motivated educator.
-At one school Steelcase Education visited, a teacher shared the story of a student who was passionate about music but showed a strong lack of interest in traditional school subjects like math, economics, language arts and history.
-By designing a personalized learning experience for this student, one that viewed these traditional subjects through the lens of the music industry, the student was engaged and able to demonstrate mastery in the subjects in a broad range of ways.
+At one school Steelcase Education visited, a teacher shared the story of a student who was passionate about music but showed a strong lack of interest in traditional school subjects like maths, economics, languages, arts and history.
+By designing a personalised learning experience for this student, one that viewed these traditional subjects through the lens of the music industry, the student was engaged and able to demonstrate mastery in the subjects in a broad range of ways.

-Launch Pad: Try these Personalized Learning activities today
+Launch Pad: Try these Personalised Learning activities today

 Build Student Learning Profiles